wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

 The Automation Specialist Practitioner course is delivered over 2-day on-site by a certified Practitioner Trainer as an instructor-led  hands-on coaching session that builds on core skills developed in Tricentis online trainings with skills to apply on a custom (your own) SUT (System Under Test) and its unique requirements.
 The coaching session is delivered on site .
 Topics include the Tosca Ecosystem, Troubleshooting.

+The one-hour exam for this allows for a single try (60%), but open book.

 ## Windows Installation